-REQUIRED ATTACHMENT WORKBOOK: Applicants are required to complete the four tabs that are included as the NOFO Attachments (Excel Workbook) that is available on the NOFO website.
+☐ REQUIRED WORKBOOK CONTAINING ATTACHMENTS: Applicants are required to complete the four tabs that are included as the NOFO Workbook Attachments (Excel Workbook) that is available on the NOFO website.
 Note that each "tab" of the excel workbook includes a required attachment that should be submitted as one electronic excel file.

-- Attachment 1: Project Summary: Applicants will complete a project summary by adding information in the bracketed text areas highlighted in red.
+Attachment 1: Project Summary: Applicants will complete a project summary by adding information in the bracketed text areas highlighted in red.
 The project summary will provide an overview of the project partners, program activities and projected outcomes.
-Please do not edit the non-bracketed text. - Attachment 2: Activities and Outcomes: Applicants must set quarterly and annual goals for program services and outcomes, including numbers of applicants, enrollees, graduates, and job placements. - Attachment 3: Staffing Plan: Applicants must outline who will coordinate the administration of the program and provide the program services.
-NOTE: Resumes, credentials, partnership agreements or Memorandums of Understanding should be complied and submitted as one PDF attachment. - Resumes and Credentials of Program Staff.
-Include the resumes of key program staff and instructors that demonstrate capacity to complete the work outlined in the application. - Memorandums of Understanding (MOUs)/Partnership Agreements from any applicant team partners.
+Please do not edit the non-bracketed text.

+- Attachment 2: Activities and Outcomes: Applicants must set quarterly and annual goals for program services and outcomes, including numbers of applicants, enrollees, graduates, and job placements. - Attachment 3: Staffing Plan: Applicants must outline who will coordinate the administration of the program and provide the program services.
+NOTE: Resumes, credentials, partnership agreements or Memorandums of Understanding should be compiled and submitted as one PDF attachment. - Resumes and Credentials of Program Staff.
+Include the resumes of key program staff and instructors that demonstrate capacity to complete the work outlined in the application.
+If the position are not currently filled, provide job descriptions that outline the position qualification and other requirements. - Memorandums of Understanding (MOUs)/Partnership Agreeements from any applicant team partners.
 Include MOUs with all key partners on the Applicant team detailing the entity's information, key staff information, roles and responsibilities associated with this project, and dollar amounts for specific services to be rendered. - Memorandums of Understanding (MOUs) / Partnership Agreements from employers who agree to consider hiring program graduates and/or offer on-the-job training opportunities or work-based learning opportunities. - Attachment 4: Timeline: Applicants must provide an implementation timeline that outlines the major program activities, staff responsible, dates and deliverables.